OFFICE OF BLOOD RESEARCH AND REVIEW (OBRR)

 DEPARTMENT OF HEALTH AND HUMAN SERVICES (HHS)

-The FDA’s Center for Biologics Evaluation and Research (CBER), Office of Blood Research and Review (OBRR), Division of Blood Components & Devices (DBCD) is recruiting to fill a Staff Fellow/Visiting Associate position in the Devices Review Branch (DRB).
+The FDA’s Center for Biologics Evaluation and Research (CBER), Office of Blood Research and Review (OBRR), Division of Emerging and Transfusion Transmitted Diseases (DETTD) is recruiting to fill a Senior Staff Fellow/Visiting Scientist position to serve as a Principal Investigator in the Laboratory of Emerging Pathogens (LEP).

-ADDITIONAL QUALIFICATIONS: Ph.D. in Molecular Biology, Biochemistry or other relevant Biomedical Sciences or equivalent doctoral degree (M.D., D.V.M., DVM., or Sc.D. etc.) is required.
-Candidates must possess an exceptional written and oral communication skills, and experience in scientific critique.
+ADDITIONAL QUALIFICATIONS: Ph.D. in Microbiology, Molecular Biology, Immunology, Medical Science, Biological Science, or equivalent doctoral degree (M.D., D.V.M., or Sc.D. etc.) is required.
+Candidates must have strong collaborative skills, excellent written and oral communication skills, and a clear evidence of leadership potential.
+Also, knowledge of federal regulations applicable to in vitro diagnostics and biological products is helpful but not required for consideration.

 FOREIGN EDUCATION: If you are using education completed in foreign colleges or universities to meet the qualification requirements, you must show that the education credentials have been evaluated by a private organization that specializes in interpretation of foreign education programs and such education has been deemed equivalent to that gained in an accredited U.S. education program; or full credit has been given for the courses at a U.S. accredited college or university.
 For further information, visit the U.S. Department of Education website for Foreign Education Evaluation.

 CONDITIONS OF EMPLOYMENT: This position will be filled through the Service Fellowship program.
-The appointment is for up to four years with opportunities for renewal.
+The appointment provides up to (7) years with opportunities for renewal.
 Applications will be accepted from all groups of qualified candidates, including U.S. citizens or non-U.S. Citizens holding valid immigration status and work authorization at the FDA.
 No previous Federal experience is required.
 Appointment does not confer any entitlement to a position in the competitive service, and there is no entitlement to Merit Systems Protection Board (MSPB) appeals rights.

 - One-year probationary period may be required.